 Data Source Name Type the name of the data source.
-Data Source Type Select "SQL Anywhere Native Driver" to connect with SAP ASA/SQL Anywhere database.
+Data Source Type Select "SQL Anywhere Native Driver" (or "SQL Anywhere 17 Native Driver" for SQL Anywhere 17) to connect with the SAP SQL Anywhere database.
 ODBC Data Source Select a system DSN that was created in the ODBC administrator.
 User Name Type the database login username.
 The username is set on the database server.